The SSCC and the Evolution of Logistics Data Carriers

 1. Extension digit (1 digit)

 The extension digit is the first number in the code.
 It gives companies more options to create unique codes.
-It doesn't have a set meaning and can be used however the company decides, such as to separate different shipments or categories.
+The extension digit doesn't have a set meaning and can be used however the company decides, such as to separate different shipments or categories.

 The extension digit allows companies to utilize the shipping code for various internal tracking and operational needs beyond basic shipment identification.